 $600 is an interesting price point when shopping for a new laptop.
 That's because manufacturers are keeping some previous-generation models in production as a budget option in addition to producing cheap, basic devices.
 While these laptops may lack the latest hardware, they often include quality-of-life features typically found in pricier models.
 You'll find various form factors, from sleek ultraportables to versatile convertibles.
 Budget gamers can even explore cloud gaming devices with sharp, high-refresh screens.
 Chromebooks offer the best value in this range, though some Windows options are available as well.
 You won't find macOS models here, but our Notable Mentions might surprise youāspend a bit more, and you could snag a new MacBook.

 Our best under-$600 Chromebook pick is the Acer Chromebook Plus Spin 714 (2024), a 14-inch 2-in-1 convertible.
+The base model's MSRP is $700 USD, but it's often on sale.
 It has a compact design that makes it easy to carry around, and its battery lasts easily through a typical school or workday, so you don't have to worry about bringing a charger.
 The overall user experience is surprisingly good for a Chromebook, which are typically low-end devices that often feel cheap.
 You get a nice FHD+ display, a comfortable keyboard, and an excellent 1440p webcam.
 The display gets bright enough to combat glare in well-lit settings, and since this is a 2-in-1 convertible, you can flip the screen around and use it as a tablet.
-There's pen input support if you want to take handwritten notes or draw, but there isn't a stylus included in the box, and there's also no pen garage to store it for transport.
 The port selection is decent; it has two USB-C/Thunderbolt 4s, a USB-A, an HDMI, and a headphone jack.

-For under $600 USD (MSRP is $700, but it's often on sale), you can get a model sporting an Intel Core Ultra 5 115U CPU paired with 8GB of RAM and 256GB of storage.
+For under $600 USD, you can get a model sporting an Intel Core Ultra 5 115U CPU paired with 8GB of RAM and 256GB of storage.
 The Core Ultra 5 is more than adequate to handle everything you can do on a Chrome OS device, like web browsing, text processing, and video playback.
 Unfortunately, there's no fingerprint sensor or facial recognition camera for quick logins.
 If you're new to Chromebooks, know that most applications that run on Windows and macOS don't work on Chrome OS, so you must ensure you can do everything through a Chrome browser or Android app.

 The best gaming Chromebook we've tested is the Acer Chromebook 516 GE (2024).
 Like the Acer Chromebook Plus Spin 714 (2024) above, this device's MSRP is usually over $650 USD, but it's more often on sale for under $600 than it is at the regular price, so if you miss the sale, you likely won't have to wait long before the price drops again.
 As for the device, this is a cloud gaming Chromebook that relies on services like NVIDIA GeForce NOW and Xbox Cloud (beta), which do all the processing on their servers and stream the image to your device, somewhat like video streaming.
 You can play locally stored games from the Google Play Store but know that some titles might not run properly or at all because they're primarily designed for Android smartphones and tablets.
 Also, you may come across titles with no keyboard, mouse, or controller support.